ikaroamorim/ikaroamorim/README.md

 Hi, I'm Ikaro Amorim e Silva, a very motivated and passionate web developer.

-Learning both back-end and frontend technologies aiming to become a full-stack developer.
+Working with Power Platform and learning both back-end and frontend technologies aiming to become a full-stack developer.

 Mechanical Engineer from [UNESP](https://www2.unesp.br/) and graduating on Computer Engineering at [UNIVESP](https://univesp.br/).

-Working as Developer at Capgemini.
+Working as Developer at Avanade.

 Take a second to visit my [site](https://portfolio-ikaroamorim.vercel.app/).